searchspring/snap/docs/INTEGRATION.md

 This is not required if the above `Cart View` and `Order Transaction` tracking has not been implemented OR you are not using the `realtime` recommendations configuration.

-Adding the following attributes allows for real time updates to any recommendations (disabled by default) when the cart changes.
+Adding the following attributes allows for real-time updates to any recommendations (disabled by default) when the cart changes.

 If you are using multiple custom Tracker instances with a different tracker `config.id`, attributes are namespaced by the trackers `id` (Default: `'track'`, Example: `ss-track-cart-add`)